frediq-dev/FX-fileXperience/README.md

 2. Scan the displayed QR code with your phone.
 3. Select the file on your phone.
 4. Download it on your computer.

-After the download, the file is removed from the server and a new QR session can be created automatically.
+5. The file is removed from the server after download.

 ---